artem-gorodetskii/Fill-Missed-Spaces/README.md

 # Fill-Missed-Spaces
 HTTP-service that receives text with missed spaces and returns a corrected sentence and a list of missed spaces positions.

 The algorithm reconstructs the string using its tokenized representation.
-The tokenization algorithm is based on dynamic programming and probabilistic modeling of unigrams with a predefined vocabulary.
+The tokenization algorithm is based on dynamic programming and probabilistic unigram model with a predefined vocabulary.

 ### Installation
 Clone the repository: